 Independent arborists and arboriculturalists will charge for their work.
 The Local Authority may be willing to give advice without charge; if it is responsible for maintenance, and employs its own contractor, this service ought to be free of charge to a PCC.

 The Church’s Quinquennial Inspector (QI) may be an architect or qualified building surveyor, appointed with the consent of the DAC, to inspect and report on the condition of churches and churchyards.

 A landscape architect is qualified to design and specify works to landscapes and gardens including trees and planting, also any structures.
 When tree works are part of more general landscaping, it may be best for a landscape architect to give advice on trees at the same time as preparing the scheme generally.

 A structural engineer investigates and advises on building and engineering structures, a soil engineer on the condition and content of soils.

 An archaeological consultant should advise on any research or investigations needed in respect of a project which may have archaeological implications – principally this involves those projects where excavation is required.

-Consent is required for many tree works, under the faculty jurisdiction, or from the Local Authority (under the Town and Country Planning Act).
+Consent is required for many tree works, under the faculty jurisdiction, and/or from the Local Authority (under the Town and Country Planning Act).